-3. Multifamily and Mixed Use Projects
+3. Multifamily and Mixed-Use Projects

-Table 5.25 Table 5.25 Parking Size, Location, and Configuration Standards for Multifamily Residential and Residential Portion of Mixed-Use Projects [AMENDDED 1-13-2022] Standard Minimum Requirement Parking Space Parking Space Coverage and Assignment General One (1) parking space per unit shall be covered (carport or garage).
-As part of the Design Review or Development Plan Review, exceptions may be approved for affordable housing projects.
-Permanent, assigned spaces must be standard spaces; a minimum of nine (9) foot wide by 19-foot long.
-Multifamily Rent Assignment al - One (1) space per unit shall be assigned.
+Table 5.25 Table 5.25 Parking Size, Location, and Configuration Standards for Multifamily Residentia and Residential Portion of Mixed-Use Projects [AMENDED 1-13-2022] Standard Minimum Requirement Parking Space e Coverage and Assignment General • One parking space per unit shall be covered (carport or garage).
+As part of the Design Review or Development Plan Review, exceptions may be approved for affordable housing projects. • Permanent, assigned spaces must be standard spaces; a minimum of nine-foot wide by 19-foot long.